jaymoneyjay/language-identification/README.md

 Examples are included in the code.

 ## Data
+The data for training is not included in the repository due to it's large size.
+It can be downloaded from: https://downloads.tatoeba.org/exports/sentences.csv

 The data is expected to be a .csv file and be stored in the data directory.
 The format should follow ['index', 'lang', 'text'].

 The file sample.csv provides some sample data to showcase this format.